Rehti: Demographics

 The Rehti Nagar Panchayat has population of 11,611 of which 6,062 are males while 5,549 are females as per report released by Census India 2011.

 Population of children with age of 0-6 is 1,525 which is 13.13% of total population of Rehti (NP).
 In Rehti Nagar Panchayat, female sex ratio is of 915 against a state average of 931.
 Child Sex Ratio is around 851 compared to a state average of 918.
 Literacy rate of Rehti is 80.57% higher than state average of 69.32%.
 In Rehti, male literacy is around 88.03% while female literacy rate is 72.50%.
 Rehti Nagar Panchayat has total administration over 2,215 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.

-Work Profile
+Work profile

 Out of total population, 3,738 were engaged in work or business activity.
 Of this 3,130 were males while 608 were females.
 Of total 3,738 working population, 86.76% were engaged in Main Work while 13.24% of total workers were engaged in Marginal Work.

 Access

 Rehti is 70 km from the capital of Madhya Pradesh Bhopal, there are buses running on a route towards Rehti.
-Nearest railway stationbudhani.
+Nearest railway station budhani.